Blackberry coalition: Discussions through the state election in Brandenburg (2024)

-Before the 2024 Brandenburg state election, there had been speculation about a possible blackberry coalition in addition to a possible majority for a continuation of the previous black–red–green coalition.
-The withdrawal of the Greens, the Left and BVB/Free Voters from the Landtag of Brandenburg also resulted in this red–purple–black majority, but the CDU rejected talks for such an alliance, as the SPD and BSW alone already had a majority (red–purple coalition) and the inclusion of the CDU would have led to the formation of an oversized coalition.
+Before the 2024 Brandenburg state election, which took place a few weeks after those in Saxony and Thuringia, there had been speculation about a possible blackberry coalition in addition to a possible majority for a continuation of the previous black–red–green coalition.
+As several parties lost representation in the Landtag of Brandenburg (the Greens, the Left and the BVB/Free Voters) the elevtion resulted in a red–purple–black majority, but the CDU rejected talks for such an alliance, as the SPD and BSW alone already had a majority (red–purple coalition for the Fourth Woidke cabinet) and the inclusion of the CDU would have led to the formation of an oversized coalition.
+Due to five BSW members leaving the faction, and two joining the SPD in early 2026, SPD could end cooperation with BSW to form a red-black coalition with CDU for the Fifth Woidke cabinet.